patbr21/GACD_week4/Codebook.md

 TidyData.csv
 #--------------------------
-Includes meand and standard deviation for each subject and each activity.
+Includes mean and standard deviation for each subject and each activity.
 #-------------------------

 There are N = 30 subjects: (Each with 6 activity labels)